mvolkmann/blog/src/swift/notifications.md

         // This allows presenting notifications scheduled by this app
+        // while it is in the foreground.
+        // Without this, local notifications sent while
-        // while it is in the foreground. notificationCenter.delegate = self
+        // the app is in the foreground will not be presented. notificationCenter.delegate = self
     }